Pragya-011/Doctor-Fee-Prediction/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/118491345/266513700-87067a09-c520-46e8-a4af-a333fec16500.gif" width="1100" ></p>
 <br>

 The **Doctor Fee Prediction** project revolutionizes healthcare decision-making.
 The data was harnessed from Practo, a leading healthcare platform, and applied advanced data analysis and machine learning to empower patients with accurate doctor fee estimates.
 By considering factors like specialization and experience, our user-friendly tool enhances transparency and aids in cost-effective healthcare choices.
-Join us as we explore how data science transforms the healthcare landscape, from data collection to predictive modeling and deployment.The project involves data extraction, preprocessing, model building, and an interactive web application.
+Join us as we explore how data science transforms the healthcare landscape, from data collection to predictive modeling and deployment.
+The project involves data extraction, preprocessing, model building, and an interactive web application.

 <br>